Other safety measures

 Singing, music and drama

-The sub-group has now reconsidered its advice in the light of the ongoing success of the vaccination programme, the continued suppression of the virus and the importance of singing for the health and wellbeing of children well as their social, physical and cognitive development.
+The sub-group has now reconsidered its advice in the light of the ongoing success of the vaccination programme, in the continued suppressing of community transmission and the importance of singing for the health and wellbeing of children well as their social, physical and cognitive development.

-At levels 3, 2 and 1, singing outdoors and indoors is permitted for children in childcare settings, as long as careful attention is paid to ensuring effective and adequate ventilation and subject to risk assessment and other risk mitigation measures being implemented.
-Other risk mitigations include singing: outdoors or indoors in large, well ventilated spaces; at low volume; for short periods of time; in small groups; and with greater physical distancing between adults.
+At levels 3, 2 and 1, singing outdoors and indoors is permitted for children and adults in ELC settings, as long as careful attention is paid to ensuring effective and adequate ventilation and subject to risk assessment and other risk mitigation measures being implemented.
+Other risk mitigations include singing: outdoors or indoors in large, well ventilated spaces; at low volume; for short periods of time; in small groups; and with appropriate physical distancing between adults

-When a child or adult in the setting displays symptoms
+When a child or adult in the setting, or someone in the childminder's household, displays symptoms

 If a child exhibits symptoms consistent with COVID-19, a ventilated space must be available for the child to wait in until they can be collected by their parent/carer.
 Where space allows, you should prevent contact with any other children in the setting.
 Care must be taken however to ensure the appropriate levels of supervision of all children.
 Read the advice on what to do if someone is symptomatic.